stevethomas15977/afe_chat/README.md

-# Agent with RAG tooling built with LangChain, OpenAI, Node, Google Search API, AWS, and Terraform.
+# Agent with RAG tooling built with LangChain, OpenAI, Node, Google Search API; deployable to AWS via Terraform.

 ## Could be used as a starting point for AI agent development.